-- 1.8 The Parish Council are the lead organisation for the Neighbourhood Plan supported by the Great Staughton Neighbourhood Plan Group (NPG).
+2.8 The Parish Council are the lead organisation for the Neighbourhood Plan supported by the Great Staughton Neighbourhood Plan Group (NPG).
 There is no other neighbourhood plan for the Neighbourhood Plan area and the Plan only relates to the administrative boundaries of Great Staughton and no other Neighbourhood Plan area.
 The Neighbourhood Plan period is 2021 to 2036, mirroring the end date of the existing Huntingdonshire Local Plan adopted in 2019.
 Although it takes account of development since 2011, the start date of the Neighbourhood Plan is 2021.
-An agreed vision for the Neighbourhood Plan is 'To value, protect and enhance the rural and historical character and community spirit of Great Staughton, ensuring that future development retains the green spaces and vistas, but also provides a sustainable community with appropriate facilities for its residents'. - 1.9 This is the Submission Neighbourhood Plan and will be subject to a 6 week consultation led by HDC.
-The consultation will be undertaken in accordance with Regulation 16 of the 2012 Neighbourhood Plan Regulations. - 1.10 Great Staughton Neighbourhood Plan group and the Parish Council has completed a significant amount of community consultation which has informed the Draft Neighbourhood Plan even during the Covid -19 pandemic.
-The full details of the consultation are included within a Consultation Statement which is submitted alongside this Neighbourhood Plan to HDC. - 1.11 Initially, a survey was distributed to all residents and businesses in the village in October 2021.
+An agreed vision for the Neighbourhood Plan is

+'To value, protect and enhance the rural and historical character and community spirit of Great Staughton, ensuring that future development retains the green spaces and vistas, but also provides a sustainable community with appropriate facilities for its residents'.

+- 2.9 This is the Referendum Version of the Neighbourhood Plan and will be subject to a Referendum led by HDC. - 2.10 Great Staughton Neighbourhood Plan group and the Parish Council has completed a significant amount of community consultation which has informed the Neighbourhood Plan even during the Covid -19 pandemic.
+The full details of the consultation are included within a Consultation Statement which is submitted alongside this Neighbourhood Plan to HDC. - 2.11 Initially, a survey was distributed to all residents and businesses in the village in October 2021.
 This was distributed as a leaflet with responses invited on-line or on paper.
 Approximately 66% of the responses were submitted on-line.

-- 1.12 A 50% response rate was achieved from properties in the village (184 responses), and the results analysed and circulated to the Neighbourhood Plan Group, other interested parties, and the Parish Council. - 1.13 Members of the public were invited to a workshop held in the village hall facilitated by Cambridgeshire Acre on March 10th, 2022.
-The findings from that workshop informed a SWOT analysis and objectives were agreed by the NPG. - 1.14 Paper copies were made available at the Parish Assembly on 28th April 2022 where 30 residents were present.
+- 2.12 A 50% response rate was achieved from properties in the village (184 responses), and the results analysed and circulated to the Neighbourhood Plan Group, other interested parties, and the Parish Council. - 2.13 Members of the public were invited to a workshop held in the village hall facilitated by Cambridgeshire Acre on March 10th, 2022.
+The findings from that workshop informed a SWOT analysis and objectives were agreed by the NPG. - 2.14 Paper copies were made available at the Parish Assembly on 28th April 2022 where 30 residents were present.
 Comments were invited.
 Paper copies were also made available at the Jubilee celebrations in the village hall on June 5th.
-The vision and objectives were then circulated in the Autumn 2022 edition of the local magazine (for consultation). - 1.15 A further Assembly meeting was held in May 2023 where the proposals for local housing allocations, non-designated heritage assets, views and vistas and the Great Staughton Settlement and Landscape Character Assessment were discussed ahead of the parish council meeting. - 1.16 Additionally, the occupiers of the properties proposed to be designated as Non-Designated Heritage Assets were notified and given the opportunity to put their views forward to the NPG.
-These comments have been taken on board in developing this version of the Neighbourhood Plan. - 1.17 The Great Staughton website has carried updates throughout the preparation of the Neighbourhood Plan.
+The vision and objectives were then circulated in the Autumn 2022 edition of the local magazine (for consultation). - 2.15 A further Assembly meeting was held in May 2023 where the proposals for local housing allocations, non-designated heritage assets, views and vistas and the Great Staughton Settlement and Landscape Character Assessment were discussed ahead of the parish council meeting. - 2.16 Additionally, the occupiers of the properties proposed to be designated as Non-Designated Heritage Assets were notified and given the opportunity to put their views forward to the NPG.
+These comments have been taken on board in developing this version of the Neighbourhood Plan. - 2.17 The Great Staughton website has carried updates throughout the preparation of the Neighbourhood Plan.
 The Parish Council and the Great Staughton community Facebook pages have include updates and initial community findings.